 - Generate leads and conversions

-For leads and conversions, these are good metrics are good to focus on:
+For leads and conversions, these are good metrics to focus on:

 Once a lead generation campaign has been launched, it’s possible to download leads and measure the impact of a given campaign with metrics like the ones mentioned above.